 - Costs and prizes worked out by computer algorithm.

 - Scratch away aluminium paste mixed with acrylic resins covers the winning symbols.

 - The final layer of graphics can be printed over the silver panel area.

 SECURING THE GAMES FROM FRAUD

 I’ve covered the basics of card manufacture above.
 However, scratch cards contain many security features to foil attempts to defraud lottery companies.

-The first-way lotteries secure scratch card games are with the use of serial numbers.
+The main way lotteries secure scratch card games is the use of serial numbers.
 Each card is printed with a unique number.
 The lottery has a database of winning cards.
-If a customer presents a card and its serial number don’t tally with the database, they will know the card is fraudulent.
+If a customer presents a card and the serial number doesn’t tally with the database, they will know the card is fraudulent.